joshsalce/Test_Gradio/README.md

 # tinypets
-Minimal JS interface to an image classifer
+Minimal JS interface to an image classifer, used for personal testing